zskendall/dotfiles/README.md

 install from [source](https://www.github.com/Airblader/i3) found [here](benjames.io/2017/09/03/installing-i3-gaps-on-ubuntu-16-04/).

 Application launcher is rofi.
-Can specify width, height, and key maps in .Xresources, and custom rasi themes `-theme <theme>` in i3 config bindsym.
+Its key maps, as well as configuration for other applications are in .Xresources.
+Rofi also uses custom rasi themes that can be specified with `-theme <theme>` in i3 config bindsym.
 ```
 stow rofi
-xrdb ~/.Xresources
+xrdb -merge ~/.Xresources
 ```

 Lock screen is [a branch of i3lock](https://github.com/Lixxia/i3lock) that